dvaerum/sanoid/INSTALL.md

 # Enable and start the Sanoid timer
 sudo systemctl enable sanoid.timer sudo systemctl start sanoid.timer
+# If you want sanoid-prune.service to be started along side sanoid.service by sanoid.timer you have to enable sanoid-prune.service
+sudo systemctl enable sanoid-prune.service
 ```

 Now, proceed to configure [**Sanoid**](#configuration)